-This proposed rule would not be an economically "significant energy action" as defined in Executive Order 13211, "Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use" (66 FR 28355 (May 22, 2001)) because it would not have a significant adverse effect on the supply, distribution, or use of energy.
-This
+This direct final rule is not an economically "significant energy action" as defined in Executive Order 13211, "Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use" (66 FR 28355 (May 22, 2001)) because it does not have a significant adverse effect on the supply, distribution, or use of energy.
+This direct final rule provides refiners and importers of gasoline with additional flexibility in complying with regulatory requirements.
+These requirements also codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
+As a result, this rule may have a positive effect on gasoline supplies.